limhoff-r7/limhoff-r7.github.io/_drafts/reading-legacy-code-to-harmonize-ruby-and-rails-code-loaders.md

 To harmonizing the code loading process between UI and prosvc, I wanted to set `config.autoload_paths`, in prosvc, but without a full Rails application since prosvc wasn't a Rails application.

-From the [configuring guide for Rails 3.2.2](http://guides.rubyonrails.org/v3.2.2/configuring.html), which was the version of Rails used by Metasploit Pro at the time, I know `config.autoload_paths` are added to `ActiveSupport::Dependencies.autoload_paths` in the `set_autoload_paths` initializer, but from the guide, I don't know where `set_autoload_paths` is so I can look at it's source to see if I can use the initializer without Rails or copy what it's doing to work with just ActiveSupport.
+From the [configuring guide for Rails 3.2.2](http://guides.rubyonrails.org/v3.2.2/configuring.html), which was the version of Rails used by Metasploit Pro at the time, I knew `config.autoload_paths` were added to `ActiveSupport::Dependencies.autoload_paths` in the `set_autoload_paths` initializer, but from the guide, I didn't know where `set_autoload_paths` is, so I had to look at it's source to see if I could use the initializer without Rails or copy what it's doing to work with just `ActiveSupport`.

 ![set_autoload_paths](/images/configuring-set_autoload_paths.png)

-I know Rails depends on a bunch of gems like `active_support` and `active_record`, so I'm not sure which gem contains the initializers, so I go to [https://rubygems.org and search for `rails`](https://rubygems.org/search?query=rails).
-On [the `rails` page](https://rubygems.org/gems/rails) I click [`Show all versions`](https://rubygems.org/gems/rails/versions).
-And search for `3.2.2`.
+I knew Rails depended on a bunch of gems like `active_support` and `active_record`, but I wasn't sure which gem contained the initializers, so I went to [https://rubygems.org and search for `rails`](https://rubygems.org/search?query=rails).
+On [the `rails` page](https://rubygems.org/gems/rails) I clicked [`Show all versions`](https://rubygems.org/gems/rails/versions).
+And searched for `3.2.2`.
 On the page for [`3.2.2`](https://rubygems.org/gems/rails/versions/3.2.2).
-Here's what I know about the depenencies:
+Here's what I knew about the dependencies:

 | Gem            | Purpose               |
 |----------------|-----------------------|